Tom Morello: Solo albums (2018–present)

 On July 26, Morello announced a new solo album titled The Atlas Underground featuring collaborations with Marcus Mumford, Portugal.
 The Man, Bassnectar, the Wu-Tang Clan's RZA and GZA, Vic Mensa, K.Flay, Big Boi, Gary Clark Jr., Pretty Lights, Killer Mike, Tim McIlrath, Steve Aoki and Whethan.
 The first songs released from the album are "We Don't Need You" featuring Vic Mensa and "Battle Sirens" featuring Knife Party.
 The Atlas Underground was released on October 12, 2018.

-The Atlas Underground Fire (2021)

 On September 21, 2021, Morello released a new song called "Let's Get The Party Started" featuring members of Bring Me the Horizon.
 He followed this with the October 15, 2021, release of his second solo album, The Atlas Underground Fire.

+He released The Atlas Underground Flood in 2021.

+In July 2026, he released "Date Night" as a single for his album Everyone Gets Everything They Want, which is scheduled to release on September 25, 2026.
+The album features Roman Morello, Serj Tankian, Kneecap, and Beartooth.